Develop effective methodology for clearing roamers

 Try to distract roamers with drones.

-Let your “drone buddy” know about the upcoming push from your side (if you’re the entry fragger)
+On the other hand, let your “drone buddy” know about the upcoming push from your side (if you’re the entry fragger)

 - Pinch defender